psmsmets/thermmode-unifi/README.md

 UniFi client montoring for geolocation-like functionality of the Netatmo Smart Thermostat.

 UniFi clients of interest are monitored to automatically set the thermostat mode.
-The thermostat is set to `mode=away` when all listed clients are disconnected longer than the threshold `UI_CLIENT_OFFLINE_SECONDS` (defaults to 900s).
+The thermostat is set to `away` when all listed clients are disconnected longer than the threshold.
-As soon as any of the listed clients reconnects the thermostat is set to `mode=schedule`.
+As soon as any of the listed clients reconnects the thermostat is set to `schedule`.

 Clients of interest are listed by their mac address (formatted 12:34:56:78:90:ab) and corresponding connection details are retrieved from the UniFi's controller.

-When the thermostat mode is set to frost guard (`mode=hg`) client monitoring is disabled.
+When the thermostat mode is set to frost guard client monitoring and changing the thermostat mode are disabled.

 ## Preparation
-Configure the UniFi controller and DirectAdmin accordingly.
+Configure the UniFi controller and Netatmo Connect accordingly.
 All related variables should either be defined as shell (environment) variables or provided in a configuration file.

 ### UniFi controller